davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 During training the original weights are frozen and only the smaller matrices are updated.
 For inference the two low-rank matrices are multiplied together to create a matrix with the same dimensions as the frozen weights, and added to the original weights, replacing them in the model with these updated values.

+You can then use this model to carry out inference on Task A. If instead, you want to carry out a different task, say Task B, you simply take the LoRA matrices you trained for this task, calculate their product, and then add this matrix to the original weights and update the model again.
+So in principle, you can use LoRA to train for many tasks.
+Switch out the weights when you need to use them, and avoid having to store multiple full-size versions of the LLM.

 Researchers have found that applying LoRA only to the self-attention layers of the model is often enough to fine-tune for a task and achieve performance gains.

 The Transformer architecture described in the __[Attention is All You Need](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)__ paper, specifies that the transformer weights have dimensions of 512 x 64, meaning each weight matrix has 32,768 trainable parameters.